-- For natural persons: Investment income such as dividends, foreign dividends, royalties, rental, annuities, interest and proceeds from disposals in financial instruments; - Any exempt government grants or receipts from a small business funding entity:

-- Amounts received that accrued prior to registration as a micro business, and that was already subject to normal income tax; - Amounts received from any person as a refund in respect of goods or services supplied by that person to the registered micro business.
+- For natural persons: Investment income such as dividends, foreign dividends, royalties, rental, annuities, interest and proceeds from disposals in financial instruments; - Any exempt government grants or receipts from a small business funding entity; - Amounts received that accrued prior to registration as a micro business, and that was already subject to normal income tax; - Any amount refunded to any person in respect of goods and services supplied during that or any previous year of assessment. - Amounts received from any person as a refund in respect of goods or services supplied by that person to the registered micro business.